Kenny McCormick

-Kenneth McCormick is a fictional character and one of four protagonists in the adult animated sitcom South Park, alongside Stan Marsh, Kyle Broflovski, and Eric Cartman.
+Kenneth McCormick is a fictional character and one of the four main protagonists in the adult animated sitcom South Park, alongside Stan Marsh, Kyle Broflovski, and Eric Cartman.
 His often muffled and incomprehensible speech—the result of his parka hood covering his mouth—is provided by co-creator Matt Stone.
 After early appearances in The Spirit of Christmas shorts in 1992 and 1995, Kenny appeared in South Park television episodes beginning August 13, 1997, as well as the 1999 feature film South Park: Bigger, Longer & Uncut, where his uncovered face and voice were first revealed.

-Kenny is a third, later fourth-grade student who commonly has extraordinary experiences not typical of conventional small-town life in his hometown of South Park, Colorado, where he lives with his poverty-stricken family.
+Kenny was a third, later fourth-grade student who commonly has extraordinary experiences not typical of conventional small-town life in his hometown of South Park, Colorado, where he lives with his poverty-stricken family.
 Kenny is animated by computer to look as he did in the show's original method of cutout animation.

-The character gained popularity thanks to a running gag during the first five seasons of the series, whereby Kenny would routinely suffer an excruciating death before returning alive and well in the next episode with little explanation.
-Stan would frequently use the catchphrase "Oh, my God!
+The character gained popularity thanks to a running gag during the first five seasons of the series, whereby Kenny would routinely suffer an excruciating death before returning alive and well in the next episode with little or no explanation.
+Stan would frequently use the catchphrase "Oh my god!
 They killed Kenny!", followed by Kyle exclaiming "You bastard(s)!".
 Since the sixth season in 2002, the practice of killing Kenny has been seldom used by the show's creators.
 Various episodes have set up the gag, sometimes presenting alternate explanations for Kenny's unacknowledged reappearances.

 Role in South Park

 Kenny attends South Park Elementary as part of Mr. Garrison's fourth-grade class.
 During the first 58 episodes, Kenny and the other main child characters were in the third grade.
-Kenny comes from a poor household, presided over by his alcoholic, unemployed father, Stuart McCormick.
-His mother Carol McCormick has a job washing dishes at the Olive Garden.
+Kenny comes from a poor, dysfunctional household, presided over by his alcoholic, unemployed father, Stuart McCormick.
+His mother Carol McCormick has a job washing dishes at Olive Garden.
 Kenny has an older brother named Kevin.
 He also has a younger sister who is shown with his family in the season nine episode "Best Friends Forever", but does not reappear until the 15th season episode "The Poor Kid", where her name is revealed to be Karen, whom he loves unconditionally.
-Kenny is friends with Stan, Kyle, Cartman, and Butters.
+Kenny is friends with Stan Marsh, Kyle Broflovski, Eric Cartman, and Leopold "Butters" Scotch.
 Kenny is regularly teased for living in poverty, particularly by Cartman.

-Kenny's superhero alter ego, Mysterion, first appeared in the Season 13 episode "The Coon", as a rival to Eric Cartman's eponymous superhero alter ego.
+Kenny's superhero alter ego, Mysterion, first appeared in the season 13 episode "The Coon", as a rival to Eric Cartman's eponymous supervillain alter ego.
 He unmasks himself at the end of the episode, but his identity is left intentionally ambiguous to the viewer.
-He is not revealed to be Kenny until the Season 14 episode "Mysterion Rises", the character's third appearance as part of a story arc.
+He is not revealed to be Kenny until the season 14 episode "Mysterion Rises", the character's third appearance as part of a three-part story arc.